gmucsn/mTree_learning_exercises/basic_auctions/step_5/README.md

         self.complete_auction()
 ```

-Now we will add a complete `complete_auction` method that will determine the winner.
-In order to determine the
+Now we will add a `complete_auction` method that will determine the winner.
-winner we will sort the bid list by the bid value and pick the highest bidder.
-Only this bidder will get
+1. We will sort the bid list by the bid value.
+2. The bidder with the highest bid is declared the winner and pays what they bid.
+3. Only the winner will be told the price they have to pay.
-information on the actual price of the item.
-We will then send message to the agents that did not win the
+4. Losers will be sent a message they did not win the auction.
-auction.
-Finally, we will send a message back to the institution to start the next auction.
+5. Finally, we will send a message back to the institution to start the next auction.

+TODO: It looks like all the send messages are using the second element of the (bidder, bid) tuple instead of the first.
 ```
 def complete_auction(self):